Panlord/game-power-down/ProjectDocument.md

     It is possible for the monster to be triggered despite the player not having the book.

-(Image of Game State Transitions here)
+(Menu and State transition diagram here.)

 Game states are somewhat of a callback to Command Pattern.